 - 3pm – 4pm presentation by performers and composers.
-Each attendee will perform or present once for 30 min during the intensive, either performing or presenting a short work (composers), with discussion to follow.
+Each attendee will perform or present once for 30 minutes during the intensive, either performing or presenting a short work, with discussion encouraged.

-- 4 – 5pm faculty presentations and discussions
+- 4 – 5pm faculty presentations and discussion

 - professional or pre-professional performer or composer

 - devices that support both video chat via Zoom and recording your instrument with a microphone and camera